Backpack-A-Thon 2023: Help students get school supplies they need this year!

-ORLANDO, Fla. — Join WFTV 9 Family Connection and our partners McCoy Federal Credit Union, McDonald’s, Stanley Steemer, and The UPS Store for the Hope Now Foundation’s 2023 Backpack-a-thon Virtual School Supply Drive which will once again take the place of the annual Back to School Bash.
+ORLANDO, Fla. — Join 27 Community Connection and our partners ACR Air Conditioning and Refrigeration, Community Legal Services, Farah and Farah, and Universal Roofing for the Hope Now Foundation’s 2023 Backpack-a-thon Virtual School Supply Drive which will once again take the place of the annual Back to School Bash.

-This “Virtual” backpack and supply drive will help local students this year!
+We will hold a “Virtual” backpack and supply drive to help local children.
 The school year ahead will bring many challenges to local families and one thing is certain, students will need the proper tools to make the school year a success.
 Your online support will allow you to sponsor a student with a backpack and/or school supplies, or even sponsor a classroom of students.

 Now through August 31st, you can donate high quality backpacks and school supplies through logging on to our virtual school supply drive right here on our TV 27 web link where you easily will be able to select the exact supplies you would like a local child to have.